Introduction

 Checks include:

-- Hong Kong Identity Card (HKID) or valid passport
+- Hong Kong Identity Card (HKID) or a valid passport

 - Employment visa or work permit status (for non-permanent residents)